chinamike65/hugo-tuolesi/content/book4/book4en.md

 In the past, very, very few people in Tibet had serious illnesses such as cancer.
 It was because there were many masters with relatively great achievements who often practiced and exchanged bodhicitta with others, and exchanged the suffering of sentient beings, which prevented many people from getting cancer.

-There used to be a tumor disease in Tibetan areas, that is, a tumor growing on the neck, especially in Guide County, Qinghai.
-This disease is common and widespread.
+There used to be a tumor disease in Tibetan areas, that is, a tumor growing on the neck, especially in Gui de County, in Qinghai.
+This disease was common and widespread.

-Later, Guide produced a great siddhi master Taxiu.
+Later, Gui de produced a great siddhi master Taxiu.
 He often exchanged bodhicitta from him and sucked the tumors of all living beings.
 Finally, a large tumor grew on his neck.
 Since then, there will be no more tumors there.
-This disease has never occurred.
+This disease has never reoccurred.

 Master Taxiu practiced for a few more years, and after a few years, his illness gradually recovered.
 This is the power of self-exchange of bodhicitta.